-The 125th anniversary of the Statue of Liberty was recognized this year by the issuance of a “forever” stamp.
-However, it turned into an embarrassment after it was discovered that the new stamp was based on a photograph of a half-size replica which stands in front of the New York-New York Casino in Las Vegas.
-Making matters worse, the U.S. Post Office decided to stick with the new stamp, explaining, “We still love the stamp design and would have selected this photograph anyway…Our track record is excellent for this as far as we’re concerned.”
+When the 125th anniversary of the Statue of Liberty was celebrated in 2011 with the issuance of a “forever” stamp, it turned into an embarrassment, for it was later discovered that the new stamp was based the half-size replica that stands in front of the New York-New York Casino in Las Vegas.
+Nevertheless, the U.S. Post Office decided to stick with the new stamp, explaining, “We still love the stamp design and would have selected this photograph anyway…Our track record is excellent for this as far as we’re concerned.”

 |Currier & Ives, 1885|

 One of its earliest appearances was on this menu made by Tiffany & Co for a banquet at Delmonico's in 1885, welcoming the officers of the S. S. Isère, the French frigate that brought the dismantled statue to the United States, packed in 214 wooden crates.
 Originally conceived as a centennial gift, the statue arrived almost ten years late.

 Sorbet Young America, one of the standard sherbets in Delmonico’s repertoire, marked the transition between the first and second service.
 It was normally served in small sugar boats decorated with an American flag, making it a good choice for farewell banquets.
 However, in keeping with the theme of this dinner, the little ships flew the colors of both nations.
 Indeed, there was great enthusiasm for all things French that evening; the New Yorkers cheered every mention of France and Frédéric Auguste Bartholdi, the sculptor who created the statue.
 Nevertheless, it still had to be reassembled before it could be dedicated the following year.